dimitrisz123/project/README.md

 You can either visit the provided link: https://dimitrisz123.github.io/

-  -OR- if you want to clone you will need to run the live-server command
+  OR if you want to clone you will need to run the live-server command

 - git clone https://github.com/dimitrisz123/dimitrisz123.github.io.git